sira313/TWCARTY/src/index.md

 {% include "recent.html" %}

 I apologize for any shortcomings as I am not a coder by background.
 The source code of this starter is available on [GitHub](https://github.com/sira313/twcarty).
 Thanks for coming.

-> No one comes to your website to be entertained.
-They have questions they think you can answer.
-Content answers questions.
-― Jay Baer